PrimeFoldTheory/primefoldtheory/README.md

 ## ⚖️ License

-© 2025 Sean Sowden. — All rights reserved.
+© 2025 Sean Sowden — All rights reserved.
 This work is governed by a custom license pending formal release.

 Redistribution is permitted for: